 Any CSC appointee can be recalled at the discretion of their appointing community.

 In the event that a ccTLD or gTLD registry representative is recalled, a replacement must be provided in order to participate in the next meeting of the CSC.
+[Note to CWG: Is this saying that no CSC work can continue without this replacement?
+That could significantly stall the work of the CSC if no replacement were forthcoming.]

 The CSC may also request the recall of a member of the CSC in the event they have not met the minimum attendance requirements.
 The appointing community will be responsible for finding a suitable replacement.